-Lying on the banks of the Hussain Sagar Lake in Hyderabad, the Maqtha neighbourhood is an urban village with fairly neglected structures and cramped living spaces despite being prime real-estate.
+Lying on the banks of the Hussain Sagar Lake in Hyderabad, the Maqtha neighbourhood is an urban village with fairly neglected structures and cramped living spaces despite being prime real estate.
 With a vibrant living ethos, Maqtha is home to an extremely close-knit community with a strong, self-dependent nature of living and working.
-The region also hosts many domestic shops, which explore the crafts of block-printing and sari-making.
+The region also hosts many domestic shops, which explore the crafts of block printing and sari-making.

 St+art arrived in the city of Hyderabad for the first time in 2016, to set roots for the country’s second open-air public art district in the city’s MS Maqtha neighbourhood.